halivert/interactive-pricing-component-main/README.md

 ### What I learned
 This is my first collaboration with another dev.
-In this proyect I learned a lot of new things, first of all I learned how to work on a project already built with a JS Framework.
+In this project I learned a lot of new things, first of all I learned how to work on a project already built with a JS Framework.
 Also learned how to add css styles to the imput range+ imput checkbox, and kept practising on the responsive design.
-This was definitely the most challenging proyect i've ever worked on.
+This was definitely the most challenging project i've ever worked on.

 ### Continued development